 FISMA Applies to Whom?

-FISMA also applies to state and local government agencies that receive federal funding or are otherwise involved in federal programs.
-In addition, private sector organizations that handle federal information or provide services to federal agencies may be subject to FISMA regulations and requirements.
+Furthermore, FISMA extends to state and local government agencies that receive federal funding or are involved in federal programs.
+Additionally, private sector organizations that deal with federal data or provide services to federal agencies may be subjected to FISMA's rules and regulations.

 FISMA Compliance